 Did you know that there’s a three-day long workshop every three years that brings together people with bilateral upper limb or quadruple limb differences?
 Did you know there’s a non-profit organization that not only provides scholarships for individuals to attend that workshop, but also offers webinars, resources, newsletters, and opportunities to attend adapted bowling tournaments?

-The Skills for Life workshop and the non-profit Enhancing Skills for Life provide people with bilateral upper limb or quadruple limb differences a safe space to socialize, be active, learn from others and feel supported.
+The Skills for Life workshop and the non-profit Enhancing Skills for Life provide people with bilateral upper limb (such as Jason Koger above, our patient and Skills for Life attendee) or quadruple limb differences a safe space to socialize, be active, learn from others and feel supported.

 While the Skills for Life workshop was first started in 2002, the non-profit was founded in 2017 by Shawn Johnson.
 We spoke with Shawn to learn more about this organization and her involvement.
 “I attended that first event and it was life-changing for me.
 I was a newer occupational therapist, and I was witnessing this group of individuals who have such unique challenges and they’re able to do such a wide range of tasks.”
 Shawn didn’t know it at the time, but “This event had a huge impact on the direction of my career.”
 After volunteering and pushing to help the event take place every few years, Shawn decided to become more firmly involved: “The idea of a nonprofit had been discussed by others before, but it never happened.
 I have zero background in the non-profit world, but I got tired of hearing myself talk about it.
 I wanted to ensure the events would continue and scholarships would be provided, so I decided it was up to me.”